costaivo/Tutorial-Angular/README.md

 - _**AdManager Application**_

-  - Learn AngularJS 4 Fundamentals using this Course.
+  - Learn Angular Fundamentals using this Course.
   - The backend application we will be consuming has already been developed and can be found at the following link [NodeJS-AdManager](https://github.com/costaivo/NodeJS-AdManager)